 Women gained the right to vote in 1932.
 Although the law made voting compulsory in 1934 (see Political and Social Relations), it applied only to men and women with paid employment.
 Voting became compulsory for all women in 1946.
 Dilma Rousseff, was Brazil's first and only woman President, in office from 2011-16 (see History and Myth).
-Although Brazil has a 30% guota for female electoral candidates, party lists do not always meet this quota, and many women are not elected.
+Although Brazil has a 30% quota for female electoral candidates, party lists do not always meet this quota, and many women are not elected.
 Women also often receive less electoral funding than men, which hinders their political involvement.
-In 2023, women held less than 18% of seats in Congress, far lower than Argentina (45%) and the US (29%).
+In 2024, women held 18% of seats in Congress, far lower than Argentina (44%) and the US (29%).
 Further, in 2020, some 81% of sitting Congresswomen experienced gender-based violence, contributing to the low participation rate.
-In response, in 2021, Brazil passed a law to combat political violence against women.
+In response, in 2021.
+Brazil passed a law to gender), with most victims killed by their husbands.
+In 2023, rape case hit a historic high of 83,988, roughly one rape reported every six minutes.
+About 70% of rape survivors are under 18 years old.
+Moreover, these data are likely underestimates, as reporting is rare, partly due to social stigma attached to GBV.